-- Assess overall patient’s status.
-Assess cardiac, respiratory and neurologic status to evaluate the effectiveness of interventions and monitor for complications such as seizures.
+- Assess the overall patient status.
+Assess cardiac, respiratory, and neurologic status to evaluate the effectiveness of interventions and monitor for complications such as seizures.

 - Check cardiopulmonary status.
 Assess pulmonary artery catheter pressures to assess cardiopulmonary status.

 - Observe seizure precaution.
-Maintain seizures precautions to prevent injury.
+Maintain seizure precautions to prevent injury.

 - Establish oxygen therapy.
 Maintain oxygen therapy, which may include intubation and mechanical ventilation, to promote oxygenation and maintain thermoregulation.

 - Provide medications.
 Administer medications as ordered and monitor for adverse effects to detect complications.